Barefoot Gen (1983 film): Release

 Barefoot Gen was released in Japan on 21 July 1983 where it was distributed by Herald Enterprises.
 It was released in the United States on 13 June 1992, and dubbed by Streamline Pictures in 1995.

 The Barefoot Gen anime made Time magazine's list of top five anime DVDs.

+Reception

-The film review aggregator website Rotten Tomatoes reported a 75% approval rating based on 8 reviews with an average rating of 7,25/10.
+The film review aggregator website Rotten Tomatoes reported a 75% approval rating based on 8 reviews with an average rating of 7.25/10.